smscommunity/sms-guide/_game/shines/pinna/episode3.md

   <summary markdown="span">
     Coin Clip - Click for Details
   </summary>
-  Coin Clip (7th coin) is a hard trick that saves around 2 seconds and is largely feel based.
+  Coin Clip *(7th coin)* is a difficult trick that saves around **2.0s** and is largely feel based.
 The edges of the ramps (the wood) do not have collision, allowing you to clip inside these green grates.
   <img src="https://i.imgur.com/TH29lxn.png" width=500>
   Coin Clip can be done on [Left Side](https://youtu.be/GdkqnhZPNO4?si=cDnymqSKw5t_RPgI&t=19) or [Right Side](https://youtu.be/gEY-LOqHxXg?si=is31hPOO3LBYfLNB&t=21) (preference).
 </details>